GenesisFR/HowToBecomeGoodAtShooters/README.md

 - they always try to flank
 - they become aggressive when you're low HP
 - they try to melee you when you're in close range
+- they will exploit any gap in your defense, especially on legendary
 - they will leave their cover as you get close
 - walking doesn't trigger them as much as running
+- when a Black/White Tusk support station is down, mobs will try to get within its range when they're low HP

 ### Black Tusk
 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype